-Personally, I just cannot bring myself to do it!
+Although I know they contain large amounts of gelatin, personally, I just cannot bring myself to do it!
 If you have ever seen chickens shuffling through your family milk cow’s cow-pies to get every last morsel of grain left in it, well, let’s just say, my family would die if they saw chicken feet in the stockpot!

-How to Make Homemade Chicken Broth: Cooking Methods
+How to Make Chicken Broth: Cooking Methods

 So, how do you make chicken broth, chicken bone broth or chicken stock – whatever name you prefer?

 1. How to Make Chicken Broth in the Crock Pot